-In the other hand if the CDM registration is obtained the IRR for the project activity taking into account the income from the CER's sales will increase up to 8.66 %.
-Even though this IRR value is not high enough to reach the financial benchmark, the environmental and sustainable development contribution to the country and the derived image and economic benefits that Gestamp Eólicatec Sobradinho S.A. will acquire derived from the project activity registration as a CDM project activity are a substantial and important incentive for the project implementation.
+In the other hand if the CDM registration is obtained the IRR for the project activity taking into account the income from the CER's sales will increase up to 8.06%.
+Even though this IRR value is not high enough to reach the financial benchmark (investor and country), the environmental and sustainable development contribution to the country and the derived image and economical benefits that Eólica Pedra do Reino S.A. will acquired derived from the project activity registration as a CDM project activity are a substantial and important incentive for the project implementation.

-This section permits us to conclude that the project considered as a CDM project activity and the attendant benefits and incentives derived from the CER revenues will alleviate or will help to overcome the financial hurdles described.
+This section permits us to conclude that the project considered as a CDM project activity, and the attendant benefits and incentives derived from the CER revenues, will alleviate or will overcome the financial hurdles described.